KyungjinJPark/mai-phaser3-game/README.md

 ## The Todo 📋

-- Party
-  - ✔️ party members follow you
-  - ✔️ not collidable to you or eachother, but are to everything else
-  - Party class to abstract party logic from game input manager
 - Scene transitions
   - ✔️ saving scene state
   - load scene diffs based on save file